 Find out more about our founders - read their entry in the Dictionary of Labour Biography here - or download A rugged pair of philanthropists, a 1997 article about Eddie and Ruth and their collections.
 And a 25-minute video documentary made about the Library by John Crumpton in 2005 features Ruth talking about the Library.
 It can be viewed online here.

-The collection of Edmund and Ruth's private papers has now been sorted and catalogued, and is available to the public.
-This project comes as a continuation of the Library's major cataloguing programme in an effort to make its resources more visible and accessible to researchers and the wider public alike.
+The collection of Edmund and Ruth's private papers has been sorted and catalogued, and is available to the public.
+This project came as a continuation of the Library's major cataloguing programme in an effort to make its resources more visible and accessible to researchers and the wider public alike.

 The work was conducted between December 2010 and May 2011 by Kevin Morgan, Professor of Politics and Contemporary History at the University of Manchester and a Trustee of the Working Class Movement Library and Constantin Davidescu, who received his doctorate in Politics from the same University.
 The project benefitted from the generous support of the Barry Amiel and Norman Melburn Trust and the friendly and collegial help of the librarians, members of staff and volunteers at the WCML.